 Marginal Plants To Attract Wildlife

-Marginal plats are best planted in shallower water and around the edge of the pond.
+Marginal plants are best planted in shallower water and around the pond’s edge.

 - Lesser Spearwort

 - Swamp Lily